March 15, 2016

 From his very first gathering, David felt a desire to become better and grow closer to God, but he knew his addictions were holding him back.
 “Having an addiction is a spiritual disease,” David said, “and it needs to be combated spiritually.”
 So that’s what he did.

-During his first week at PathwayConnect, David asked Elder Purles, a service missionary in Sandy, Utah, for a blessing to help him overcome his challenges.
+During his first week at PathwayConnect, David asked Elder Purles, a Church-service missionary in Sandy, Utah, for a blessing to help him overcome his challenges.
 The following week, David received that blessing, which he states “altered my life in a huge way.”

 “It was a very powerful, spiritual experience for me — one that I think I will remember for the rest of my life,” David said.
 “It turned things around for me; I was able to quit smoking and drinking immediately.”